Dust-rivera/La-Salle-Computer-Society-Backend-Development-Challenge/README.md

 ## Overview

 This API allows clients to perform Create, Read, Update, and Delete (CRUD) operations on products stored in a MySQL database.
-It is designed for the La Salle Computer Society Backend Development Challenge (September 17–19, 2025).
+It is designed for the La Salle Computer Society Backend Development Challenge

 ## Features